Ge-based Clinopyroxene series: first principles and experimental local probe study: Results and Discussion

 with the second derivative of the electronic dispersion relation being obtained from a quadratic fit around the energy range where the band edges are located.

+In the case of \ce{CaMnGe2O6}, we obtain a $m^{*}_{e}$, around the $\Gamma$-point, very close to that of the free electrons, with $m^{*}_{e}=1.028 m_{0}$ (where $m_{0}$ is the free electron mass of 9.11$\times$10$^{-31}$ kg).
+While for the hole carriers, and as expected by considering the flatness-shape of the VBM, the mass of holes proved to be substantially larger (in absolute terms) with $m^{*}_{h}=26.125 m_{0}$, calculated along the $\overline{A\Gamma} \rightarrow A$ high-symmetry segment (table \ref{table:gaps}).

+The simulation of the \ce{(Ca,Sr)MnGe2O6} supercells containing Cd substitution at either Ca/Sr or Mn sites demonstrated that they are stable.
+The electronic band structures and the PDOS spectra were obtained for all doped systems and are displayed in figures \ref{fig:FigSrBands_DOS} to \ref{fig:Ca2Mn2Ge4O12AFM_bands} in Appendix \ref{Sec:A3}.
+The band gap transitions are summarized in Table \ref{table:gaps} where it can be observed that the doped structures show narrower indirect band gaps than the respective pristine compounds.

-In the case of \ce{CaMnGe2O6}, we obtain a $m^{*}_{e}$, around the $\Gamma$-point, very close to that of the free electrons, with $m^{*}_{e}=1.028 m_{0}$ (where $m_{0}$ is the mass of the free electron with 9.11$\times$10$^{-31}$ kg).
-While for the hole carriers, and as expected by considering the flatness-shape of the VBM, the mass of holes proved to be substantially larger (in absolute terms) with $m^{*}_{h}=26.125 m_{0}$, and calculated along the high-symmetry segment of $\overline{A\Gamma} \rightarrow A$ (table \ref{table:gaps}).
-Regarding the Cd-containing supercells of \ce{CaMnGe2O6}, when Cd substitution was considered at the Ca site, we found that the effective masses of the electrons only yielded mild variation when compared to the pristine system.
-For the electrons, the $m^{*}_{e}$ showed very little to no increase with $m^{*}_{e}=0.996 m_{0}$ and $m^{*}_{e}=1.028 m_{0}$, for the \ce{Ca3/4Cd1/4MnGe2O6} and \ce{Ca7/8Cd1/8MnGe2O6} systems, respectively.
-In the case of the holes, we observe that for the \ce{Ca3/4Cd1/4MnGe2O6} cell, and by comparing to the pristine system, $m^{*}_{h}$ slightly increases along the $\overline{A\Gamma} \rightarrow \Gamma$ with $m^{*}_{h}=45.259 m_{0}$, although showing similar values along $\overline{A\Gamma} \rightarrow A$ with $m^{*}_{h}=27.875 m_{0}$.
+Regarding the \ce{CaMnGe2O6} supercells containing Cd substitution at the Ca site, we found that the electrons effective masses only yielded mild variation when compared to the pristine system.
+For the electrons, the $m^{*}_{e}$ values showed very little to no increase, being $m^{*}_{e}=0.996 m_{0}$ and $m^{*}_{e}=1.028 m_{0}$, for the \ce{Ca_{0.75}Cd_{0.25}MnGe2O6} and \ce{Ca_{0.875}Cd_{0.125}MnGe2O6} systems, respectively.
+In the case of the holes, we observe that for the \ce{Ca_{0.75}Cd_{0.25}MnGe2O6} cell, and by comparing to the pristine system, $m^{*}_{h}$ slightly increases along the $\overline{A\Gamma} \rightarrow \Gamma$ with $m^{*}_{h}=45.259 m_{0}$, although showing similar values along $\overline{A\Gamma} \rightarrow A$ with $m^{*}_{h}=27.875 m_{0}$.

-With respect to the larger supercell (\ce{CaMn7/8Cd1/8Ge2O6}), we observe a very high increase with respect to the pristine system, with $m^{*}_{h}=67.562 m_{0}$, along the same high-symmetry segment.